ericsk/azure-serverless-hol/Labs/FaceIdentificationLab.md

                 json: true
             };
             request(reqAdd, (err, response, body) => {
-                context.log('[AddPersistedFace] Successfully added.');
                 resolve(body.persistedFaceId);
             });
         });
     }
     ```

-5. Before we execute this function, if you use Node.js you have to restore the npm packages first.
+6. Before we execute this function, if you use Node.js you have to restore the npm packages first.
 Navigate to the Function App's **Platform features** and click the **App Service Editor**.

    ![Go to App Service Editor](Assets/Images/OpenAppServiceEditor.png)

-6. In App Service Editor, right click the `FaceTrainerFunc` folder to add a new file called _package.json_.
+7. In App Service Editor, right click the `FaceTrainerFunc` folder to add a new file called _package.json_.

    ![Create a new package.json](Assets/Images/CreatePackageJSON.png)